MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-sk/memories.md

 2. Conventional local-storage: When you save information to a file, it can be retrieved with its filename.
 When you have a lot of information to store in a key-value pair, you're best off keeping it on disk.

-3. Semantic memory search: You can also store text information as a long vector of numbers, known as "embeddings."
+3. Semantic memory search: You can also represent text information as a long vector of numbers, known as "embeddings."
 This lets you execute a "semantic" search that compares meaning-to-meaning with your query.

 ## How does semantic memory work?